 - The rate on this type of loan is more than the secured loan, but it could offer a lower interest rate than many credit cards.
 So, if one is paying more interest rates on his credit card, then he could consider taking a personal loan.

-- Such type of loan does not require much paperwork as it does not involve any collateral documents.
-Since it does not involve much paperwork, it leads to quick approval.
+- Such a type of loan does not require much paperwork as it does not involve any collateral documents.
+Since it does not include much paperwork, it leads to quick approval.

 - Since it is a type of personal loan, the borrower may get an option to decide the repayment term and the money they want to shell out as EMIs.

-- Individual’s credit score is still relevant in this type of loans too.
-Hence, the borrower with low credit score will have difficulty in getting this type of loan.
+- Individual’s credit score is still relevant in this type of loan too.
+Hence, the borrower with a low credit score will have difficulty getting this type of loan.
 Or, those with a low credit score may qualify for a low loan amount.

-- The Interet rates on these types of loans are usually higher than many other types of loans.
+- The Interest rates on these types of loans are usually higher than many other types of loans.